Today, I have something really incredible to share…

 76. Two-Way Walkie Talkie Radios

-Packing a set of walkie-talkies is a smart idea for a small bug out team.
+Packing a set of walkie-talkies is a smart idea for a small team.

-If your team gets separated or split up for strategic reasons, you’ll still be able to keep in touch at short distances.
+If your team gets separated, you’ll still be able to keep in touch at short distances.

 Recharge your walkie-talkies with your solar charger or hand-crank radio.